 There are many reasons to get into woodworking.
 The fact that is a fun hobby, and its very good for your health as it can be a very social activity and it is great to help us keep physically active.
 However, perhaps the most important reason to get into woodworking (and other crafts), is the skills that it nurtures with every woodworking project: creativity, design thinking, problem solving skills.

-In the age of artificial intelligence and machine learning, these skills are more important than ever; and the reason why more and more people are getting into woodworking.
+In the age of artificial intelligence and ubiquitous automation, these skills are more important than ever; and the reason why more and more people are getting into woodworking.

 Woodworking has been part of human development for centuries